ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mlp_three_layer/uz_mlp_three_layer.rst

     w_3 &= \begin{bmatrix} 5 & 13 & 21 & 29 & 6 &14 & 22 &30 \end{bmatrix} \\
     w_4 &= \begin{bmatrix} 7 & 15 & 23 &31 & 8 & 16 & 24 & 32\end{bmatrix}

 .. note:: This ordering is the transposed definition compared to what is used in :ref:`uz_matrix` to match the hardware setup of the IP-Core.
 Thus, a matrix of type ``uz_matrix_t`` has to be transposed.
+The init function of the driver handles this by calling ``uz_mlp_three_layer_set_weights``, which handles writing the correct parameters into the BRAM of the IP-Core!

 Write parameters to network
 ***************************